icaroagostino/BD/newBIBA.md

 <span style="color:red">__*Note 1:*__</span> The University of Bremen requires undergraduate students to contract public insurance, but this obligation does not apply to PhD students or visiting researchers.
 It may be necessary to get a statement declaring that you do not need to contract public insurance, if necessary you should go to TK - Techniker Krankenkasse and ask for this statement. **In our experience we suggest to get this document before starting the enrollment process and attach it to the other documents to avoid any problems.**

 <span style="color:red">__*Note 2:*__</span> The enrollment in the University is not an mandatory requirement for visiting researchers, however it is commonly required in the process of obtaining the VISA (Residence permit).
-In case you do not enroll, it is important to emphasize in the VISA process that you are doing a work mission as a visiting researcher. **Therefore, as a general rule, it is recommended to enrol to obtain the visa easily, and use public transportation free of charge within the city and in the neighborhoods.**
+In case you do not enroll, it is important to emphasize in the VISA process that you are doing a work mission as a visiting researcher. **Therefore, as a general rule, it is recommended to enroll to obtain the visa easily, and use public transportation free of charge within the city and in the neighborhoods.**

 ### Step 4: VISA (Residence permit)